Dear reader of ADxS.org, please excuse the disruption.

 1.1.
 Genetic sex, gonadal sex, hormonal sex

-The genetic sex leads to a gonadal sex, which in turn is linked to the hormonal sex.10
+The genetic sex leads to a gonadal sex, which in turn is linked to the hormonal sex.11

 The genetic (i.e. chromosomal) sex is determined at conception.
-Subsequently, a gene on the Y chromosome triggers the development of the gonads into testes.
+Consequences are that a gene on the Y chromosome causes the gonads to develop into testes.
 The testes release several androgenic steroid hormones (e.g. testosterone), which masculinize the body and brain during pregnancy development.

 Ovaries release little or no hormone prenatally.
 The relative absence of androgens causes the development of a female body and brain.